 The DMI is a kind of indicator introduced by J. Welles Wilder in the year 1978.
-He is also the creator of most renowned relative strength index.
+He is also the creator of the most renowned relative strength index.
 DMI is a valuable tool for evaluating strength as well as price direction.

 DMI tells you that when you need to be short or long.
-It’s particularly helpful for the trend trading strategies due to it distinguish between weak and strong trends, permitting the trader to get into only strongest trends.
-Directional Movement Index functions on almost all the time frames and it can be easily applied to any of the underlying vehicles.
+It’s particularly helpful for the trend trading strategies due to it distinguish between weak and strong trends, permitting the trader to get into only the strongest trends.
+Directional Movement Index functions on almost all the time frames, and it can be easily applied to any of the underlying vehicles.